 Establishing a Living Trust does not negate the need for a will.
 Couples that establish a Living Trust should also execute a “Pour-Over Will.”

 A Pour-Over Will transfers any remaining property not previously transferred to the Living Trust to the Living Trust upon the death of the person making a Pour-Over Will.
 A Pour-Over Will still must go through the probate process.
 With a Pour-Over Will, however, the probate process will be much faster because nearly all of the estate should have been transferred to the Living Trust.

 A Living Trust gives you better control over what happens to your property.
 The Living Trust can help protect your family, particularly minor children.
 Proper estate planning allows for the appointment of beneficiaries, potentially save thousands of dollars in estate taxes, and protects your heirs from the expense and delay of probate.
 It is never too early for estate planning to ensure that you and your family are legally protected when tragedy strikes.
 Although a Living Trust may not be appropriate for everyone, an experienced Alaska Estate Planning Attorney can help review your situation and recommend the appropriate protections that will best serve you and your family.

 Disclaimer: This article is for informational purposes only.
 It is not intended to convey legal advice or establish an attorney-client relationship with the readers of the article.

-About the Author: Brad Carlson is the Principal Attorney at the Law Office of Bradly A. Carlson, L.L.C.
-His practice is focused on providing legal solutions to Alaskans throughout Alaska.
+About the Author: Brad Carlson is the Principal Attorney at Carlson Law Group, LLC His practice is focused on providing legal solutions to Alaskans throughout Alaska.
 He lives in Eagle River with his wife and children.
-You can reach Brad at 907-264-6721 or email@example.com.
+You can reach Brad at 907-264-6721 or firstname.lastname@example.org.